In this WordPress SEO guide, I show you a step-by-step process to improve search ranking of your website or blog.

 Yoast SEO can automatically generate sitemap and update it as you add new pages or remove them from the site.
 You will need to configure it correctly to generate a sitemap that helps avoid duplicate content issue.

 Remember, if you include a page in sitemap, it will be crawled and indexed by bots.
-While you can control indexing using page level settings and Robots.txt file (explained later in this post), it is better to avoid including pages in sitemap that you don’t want indexed.
+While you can control indexing using page level settings and Robots.txt file (explained later in this post), it is better to avoid including pages in sitemap that you don’t want Google to index.

 Yoast SEO is easy to configure but if you need help, read this post on WPbeginner for detailed instructions: